Dave-team/Knowledge-base/Personal development.md

 - What is the simplest first step that puts me in the right direction?
 Make 1 new recipe this weekend.
 Finding a recipe takes 10 minutes and it puts me on the path towards the goal.
 Then I hold myself accountable to these small goals/habits which will ultimately lead to reaching the goal
 - Do that first step for 1 hour today and see how that goes.
 By blocking this time, you know that you will still have time for everything else in life.
 It's all about balancing different 'priorities' and this avoids obsessiviness

+**Goal achievement**
+It is essential that you approach this process in a clearheaded, rational way, looking down on yourself from yourself and by being ruthlessly honest.
+If your emotions are getting the better of you, step back and take time out until you can reflect clearly.
+Seek help from calm, thoughtful people when necessary.

+- Have clear goals – what are you going after?
+Design a plan to achieve these goals
+- Identify and don’t tolerate the problems that stand in the way of your achieving those goals.
+- Accurately diagnose the problems to get at their root causes.
+Be calm and analytical
+- Design plans that will get around them
+- Do what’s necessary to push these designs through to results.
+Consistency and determination are key.

 ## Visualization
 Reflect on your goals and the person you want to become each morning and evening.
 Visualize being in possesion of / doing the things you aim for.
+See things from the eyes of other great and smart people

 Do this often a few minutes a day:
 - Visualize yourself having successfully carried out the plan and achieve the goals